rd--/jssc3/md/notes.md

-There is a script at [http-server-cgi-cross-origin.py](https://gitlab.com/rd--/jssc3/-/blob/main/py/http-server-cgi-cross-origin.py) to run a local http server with the required _.cgi_ and _Cross-Origin_ headers set.
+There is a script at [http-server-cgi-cross-origin.py](https://gitlab.com/rd--/jssc3/-/blob/main/py/http-server-cgi-cross-origin.py) to run a local http server with the required _.cgi_ handler and _Cross-Origin_ headers set.

 ## Ace